Valeria Richards: Fictional character biography

-Mr. Fantastic, the Thing and the Human Torch were on the moon of an alternative future when they saw Susan Richards, appearing as the Baroness von Doom, with her children Franklin and Valeria.
-Valeria later appeared in the main timeline by suddenly materializing in the Fantastic Four's headquarters, professing to be from the future, as well as being the daughter of Doctor Doom (Victor von Doom) and the Invisible Woman.
-This was very disturbing to the Fantastic Four, but after an initial period of conflict, the Invisible Woman accepted Valeria into the FF's home and she aided them on several missions.
+Valeria Richards is introduced as the daughter of Invisible Woman and Doctor Doom of an alternate universe.
+Valeria materializes in the Fantastic Four's headquarters, claiming to be from the future, and is accepted into the group after an initial period of conflict.

-It was unknown how Doctor Doom and the Invisible Woman would come together in the future, and how Mister Fantastic would be removed from the picture.
-Things seemed to be coming together when Mister Fantastic became trapped in Doom's armor, and publicly pretended to be the villain, remarrying Sue and making her his baroness shortly after Valeria is sent to Haven, a safe house at the end of the universe, for her own protection, but as events proceeded, Reed was freed from the armor, again calling Valeria's future into question.

-She was revealed to be the second, unborn child of Reed and Sue Richards, whom Sue had seemingly miscarried years before, and who had originally been named Valeria Richards.
-Under the guidance of Roma, Franklin had used his powers to save the child, taking her from her native reality and sending her "someplace else" where she was raised by another Invisible Woman who had married a now heroic Doctor Doom after the death of her first husband.
+Valeria is later revealed to be the second, unborn child of Reed and Sue Richards, whom Sue had seemingly miscarried years before.
+Under the guidance of Roma, Franklin Richards used his powers to save Valeria, taking her from her native reality and sending her "someplace else".
+There, she was raised by Invisible Woman, who had married a now heroic Doctor Doom after the death of her first husband.

-As the FF went up against the cosmic menace of Abraxas, she was summoned by Roma and fulfilled her purpose by merging her powers with Franklin and reconstituting Galactus to stop Abraxas.
-In the restructuring of reality that ensued, Valeria regresses to an unborn fetus which is later reborn.
+As the FF battle the cosmic menace of Abraxas, Valeria is summoned by Roma and helps reconstitute Galactus to stop Abraxas.
+In the restructuring of reality that ensues, Valeria regresses to an unborn fetus, which is later reborn.
 Unknown to the Fantastic Four, Doom places a spell on Valeria, making her his familiar.

-Due to the numerous supervillain attacks on the Baxter Building, New York City's Child Protective Services questioned the safety of Franklin and Val.
-After much reluctance, Reed and Sue decided to relinquish custody of their children.
-However, they re-obtain custody after the safehouse that the children were staying in is destroyed.

 In the Secret Wars: The Runaways crossover, Valeria is the headmistress of the Victor von Doom Institute for Gifted Youths in Latveria.
 After the conclusion of Secret Wars, Valeria leaves to explore the multiverse with Franklin, Reed, and Sue, returning at an older age similar to her original appearance.

-Some years later, the Fantastic Four and Future Foundation battle the Griever at the End of All Things.
-During this time, Valeria has taken up the codename of Brainstorm.
+After becoming Sorcerer Supreme, Doctor Doom takes over Earth and comes into conflict with Earth's heroes.
+During this battle, Doom detonates his armor, inadvertently killing Valeria.
+Doom makes a deal with the Living Tribunal to resurrect Valeria at the cost of his life.